teamyomo/yomo/Implimentation.md

 The navigation module(NM) is responsible for translating routing, possition and attitude into wheels being steered.

-!Position! is recieved by a 10hz 10mm precision RTK GPS update.
+**Position** is recieved by a 10hz 10mm precision RTK GPS update.
 The NM must receive the fastest possible feed of the GPS data.
 It's feed rate is second only to the Attitude sensor.

-!Attitude! sensor data is read in via a USB-UART and provides the most time-critical feedback to the Steering PID control.
+**Attitude** sensor data is read in via a USB-UART and provides the most time-critical feedback to the Steering PID control.

-!A route request contains;!
+**A route request contains;**
  * Initial point
  * Terminus point
  * Requested Velocity